-We currently have four vacancies on the Board of Directors.
+We currently have three vacancies on the Board of Directors.
 If you or someone you know is interested in joining the board, please contact a current board member or submit an application online.

 Dr. Tammy Tillotson, I-CALP (Chippewa Falls)

 Tammy Tillotson is, first and foremost, a parent of a son and wife to a husband who have dyslexia.
 As a longtime member of IDA Wisconsin Branch, she joined the Board of Directors in an effort to raise awareness of issues surrounding dyslexia.
-She holds a Bachelor’s Degree in Advertising and Marketing, a Master’s Degree in Family Studies and Human Development, an Advanced Education Specialist Degree in Career and Technical Professional Education, and has currently completed her Doctoral Degree.
-Tammy became an Orton-Gillingham trained tutor to assist her son and other children who are challenged with dyslexia and is now the Center Director of the Children’s Dyslexia Center of Upper Wisconsin.
-Her background and experience in directing nonprofit organizations and coordinating advocacy campaigns lends itself to the goals and activities of IDA Wisconsin Branch.
+She holds a Bachelor’s Degree in Advertising and Marketing, a Master’s Degree in Family Studies and Human Development, an Advanced Education Specialist Degree in Career and Technical Professional Education, and has recently completed her Doctoral Degree.
+Tammy originally became an Orton-Gillingham trained tutor to assist her son and other children who are challenged with dyslexia and is now the Center Director of the Children’s Dyslexia Center of Upper Wisconsin and a consultant for school districts across the state.
+Her background and experience in directing nonprofit organizations, coordinating advocacy campaigns, and providing high quality training and professional development lends itself to the goals and activities of IDA Wisconsin Branch.
 Her primary objectives as President of the IDA Wisconsin Branch are to continue the momentum in raising awareness about dyslexia, create opportunities to expand training and education, and to build resources for parents and professionals in Wisconsin that can better support our children.

 Kimberly Chan (Madison)